Background pattern

 • Pain in the back, joints, or other areas.

-These can affect up to 1 in 100 people:
+These can affect up to 1 in 100people:

-• Ataxia (clumsiness and loss of coordination).
+• Clumsiness and loss of coordination (ataxia).

-• Dual vision or blurred vision.
+• Double vision or blurred vision.

-These can affect up to 1 in 1,000 people:
+These affect up to 1 in 1,000people:

-• Uncontrolled, rapid eye movements (nystagmus).
+• Rapid, uncontrollable eye movements (nystagmus).

-These can affect up to 1 in 10,000 people:
+These affect up to 1 in 10,000people:

 • High temperature (fever) (see also the information at the beginning of section 4).

-• Changes that can be seen in blood tests, including a reduced number of red blood cells (anemia), a reduced number of white blood cells (leucopenia, neutropenia, agranulocytosis), a reduced number of platelets (thrombocytopenia), a reduced number of all types of blood cells (pancytopenia), and a bone marrow disorder called aplastic anemia.
+• Changes that can be seen in blood tests, including a reduced number of red blood cells (anemia), a reduced number of white blood cells (leukopenia, neutropenia, agranulocytosis), a reduced number of platelets (thrombocytopenia), a reduced number of all types of blood cells (pancytopenia), and a bone marrow disorder called aplastic anemia.

 • Hallucinations (hearing or seeing things that are not really there).